KASHISH Pride Film Festival: The festival

 KASHISH Pride Film Festival, 2010 was held between 22 and 25 April 2010, spread across two venues in Mumbai – one in the city and one in the suburbs.
 The first edition was organized by Solaris Pictures and The Humsafar Trust in association with Bombay Dost.
 Features, short films, documentaries and experimental films were screened that highlighted gay, lesbian, bisexual and transgender characters and stories.
 The films explored the diverse realities, complexities, joys and sorrows that make up the global queer experience.
 They also celebrated, reclaimed, and explained LGBTQ identities while engaging and entertaining audiences.
 The film festival brought together the audience, the films and their makers to create social change.

 In its debut year, founder Festival Director Sridhar Rangayan said he hoped that the film festival would encourage greater visibility of queer cinema and bring it into the mainstream discourse.
 He has said that the festival showcases the films to both queer and mainstream audiences, in order to make them aware of queer thought, desires and expressions.

 The festival boasts of support from Indian film personalities.
 Shyam Benegal is the Festival Patron.
 Celina Jaitly was the Festival Ambassador till 2020.

-The advisory board of the festival is composed of eminent personalities like Aruna Raje Patil, Dolly Thakore, Meghna Ghai Puri, Onir, Renuka Shahane, Roy Wadia and Viveck Vaswani.
-In the past years Nandini Sardesai, Shernaz Patel and Jenni Olson (USA) also served on the advisory board.
+The advisory board of the festival is composed of eminent personalities like Aruna Raje Patil, Dolly Thakore, Meghna Ghai Puri, Renuka Shahane, Roy Wadia, Satya Rai Nagpaul and Viveck Vaswani.
+In the past years Onir, Jenni Olson (USA), Nandini Sardesai and Shernaz Patel served on the advisory board.

-Some of the chief guests and guests of honour at the festival have been Sir Ian McKellen, Deepa Mehta, Sonam Kapoor, Arjun Kapoor, Raveena Tandon, Konkana Sen Sharma, Nawazuddin Siddiqui, Rajkumar Rao, Swara Bhaskar, Divya Dutta, Pratik Gandhi, Ranveer Brar, Shalmali, Pooja Bhatt, Nisa Godrej, Anupam Kher, Kunal Kapoor, Juhi Chawla, Manisha Koirala, Nandita Das, Sai Paranjpye, Kabir Bedi, Kalpana Lajmi, Zeenat Aman, Moushumi Chatterjee, Onir, Tanuja Chandra, Neeraj Ghaywan, Sanjay Suri, Neelam Kothari, Rajeshwari Sachdeva, Varun Badola, Shweta Kawatra, Varun Grover, Shalmali_Kholgade, Rekha Bhardwaj, Simone Singh, Sona Mohapatra, Anant Mahadevan, Dalip Tahil, Shaina NC, Aleque Padamsee, Apurva Asrani, Suchitra Pillai-Malik, Purab Kohli, Adhuna Bhabani, Prince Manvendra Singh Gohil, Laxmi Narayan Tripathi and Sushant Divgikar.
+Some of the chief guests and guests of honour at the festival have been Sir Ian McKellen, Deepa Mehta, Sonam Kapoor, Arjun Kapoor, Raveena Tandon, Konkana Sen Sharma, Nawazuddin Siddiqui, Rajkumar Rao, Juhi Chawla, Manisha Koirala, Nandita Das Deepa Mehta, Swara Bhaskar, Divya Dutta, Pratik Gandhi, Vikramaditya Motwane, Guneet Monga, Abhishek Chaubey, Ila Arun, Soni Razdan, Rajit Kapur, Renuka Shahane, Kiran Rao, Sonali Kulkarni, Payal Kapadia, Devashish Makhija, Ranveer Brar, Shalmali, Pooja Bhatt, Anupam Kher, Kunal Kapoor, Sai Paranjpye, Kabir Bedi, Kalpana Lajmi, Zeenat Aman, Moushumi Chatterjee, Onir, Tanuja Chandra, Neeraj Ghaywan, Sanjay Suri, Neelam Kothari, Rajeshwari Sachdeva, Varun Badola, Shweta Kawatra, Varun Grover, Shalmali_Kholgade, Rekha Bhardwaj, Simone Singh, Sona Mohapatra, Anant Mahadevan, Shishir Sharma, Shruti Seth, Dalip Tahil, Shaina NC, Nisa Godrej, Aleque Padamsee, Apurva Asrani, Suchitra Pillai-Malik, Purab Kohli, Adhuna Bhabani, Prince Manvendra Singh Gohil, Laxmi Narayan Tripathi and Sushant Divgikar.

 KASHISH since 2010 to 2016 was organized by Solaris Pictures and co-organized by The Humsafar Trust.

 Since 2017, KASHISH is organized by KASHISH Arts Foundation, in association with Solaris Pictures.